housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 </pre>
 </figure>

-The last thing you'll need to do before taking a quick look at the progress so far is to add some global styles to the application (which includes the Thrones-style font).
-All global styles in an Angular app go to the `styles.scss` file at the root of the `src/` directory.
+The last thing you'll need to do here is to add some global styles to the application (which includes the Thrones-style font).
+All global styles in an Angular app go to `styles.scss` at the root of the `src/` directory.
 Take a look [here](https://github.com/GoogleChromeLabs/tour-of-thrones/blob/master/src/styles.scss) to copy over the styles directly.

 <aside>
-  <p>If you want to use the same font (created by <a href="https://charliesamways.carbonmade.com/">Charlie Samways</a>), make sure to download it <a href="https://charliesamways.carbonmade.com/projects/4420181#7">here</a> (it's free for personal use).
-Otherwise, feel free to remove the <code>@font-face</code> in <code>styles.scss</code>.</p>
+  <p>The "Thrones" font used in the app (created by <a href="https://charliesamways.carbonmade.com/">Charlie Samways</a>) can be found <a href="https://charliesamways.carbonmade.com/projects/4420181#7">here</a>.</p>
 </aside>

 #### Try it out